How to carve using different types of wood for Ancient Greek Acanthus

 Starting from the 5th century Before Christ, acanthus leaf patterns became a hallmark of Greek classical architecture.

-Ancient Greek Builders and Acanthus
+Ancient Greek Architects and the Acanthus

-What does this mean?
+So, what do I really mean?
 I have a video course called “Greek Acanthus Carving.”
 You need to be a member of a Wood Carving School

 How to carve using different types of wood for Ancient Greek Acanthus-Academy of fine woodworking and carving